 For comparison of outcome for one patient in different hospitals and for use of shared reference values it is relevant to have a high degree of harmonization between results of various laboratories.
 Part of the schemes' design is to monitor this by calculating the Interlaboratory CV.
 This, along with the number of laboratories who submitted results, is shown in the column "Data All labs" in the Annual Report.
-It can be seen that most laboratories submitted results for 5HIAA (27) whereas only 19 labs assayed 5-HTTP.
-The Interlab CV ranges from 11.2% for HVA to 66.1% for 5-HTTP.
-The mean Interlab CV for all analytes is 27.4%.
+It can be seen that most laboratories submitted results for 5-HIAA and HVA (n=34) whereas only 21 labs assayed 5-HTTP.
+The Interlab CV ranges from 10.3% for HVA to 43.5% for 3-MD.The mean Interlab CV for all analytes is 22.5%.